Jasmin Emrić

-Jasmin Emrić (born 29 November 1969) is a Bosnian politician.
-He has served in the House of Representatives of Bosnia and Herzegovina since 2014 as a member of the political party (NES).
+Jasmin Emrić (born 29 November 1969) is a Bosnian politician serving as member of the national House of Representatives since 2014.
+From 2000 to 2008, he served as mayor of his hometown Bužim.

+Emrić is a member of the People's European Union, having previously been a member of the Party of Democratic Activity and the Party of Democratic Action.

 Early life

-Emrić was born in Bužim, Bosnia and Herzegovina, then part of the Socialist Federal Republic of Yugoslavia.
+Emrić was born in Bužim, SR Bosnia and Herzegovina, then part of SFR Yugoslavia.
 His parliamentary biography indicates that he is an engineer in the field of geodesy and that he was the director of the organization GEOID in Bihać until 2014.